 REDHEAD – (Aythya americana)

-This species of diving duck has a mainly carnivorous diet during the breeding season : molluscs, snails, insects and crustaceans, and a mainly vegetarian diet in the winter (plant material).
-When feeding redheads associate with other duck species.
+DIET: Mainly carnivorous diet during the breeding season – molluscs, snails, insects and crustaceans, and a mainly vegetarian diet in the winter (plant material).
+When feeding, redheads associate with other duck species.